SpookedDoor/Andrew-Discord-Bot/README.md

 ## THE MEAT ON THE BONES
 Before using this bot, I'd recommend reading the [discord.js guide](https://discord.js.org/), if you haven't already.

-(...or you can simply install ``npm install discord.js openai axios dotenv node-fetch`` in your terminal.)
+(...or you can simply install ``npm install discord.js openai axios dotenv node-fetch`` in your terminal.
+But it's still recommended to read the guide to at least understand some of the basic stuff.)

 But if you already have; then you WILL need to have a ``.env`` file and have it look like this:
 ```dotenv